ADHD; Focus & Executive Function: A Neuroscience Guide

 I changed how I started tasks, how I planned my days, how I recovered from mistakes, how I used hyperfocus, and how I spoke to myself when ADHD patterns showed up.
 I used what I now call real-time neuroplasticity work, meaning I did not just reflect later.
 I practiced new responses in the moment, when my nervous system was hot and my ADHD focus and executive function were under pressure.

 Over time, my ADHD brain changed.
 My focus became more steady.
 My executive function felt less fragile.
 With the support of my prescribing doctor, I was able to come off medication because my brain now had stronger patterns to lean on.
 I did not “grow out of” ADHD.
-I retrained my ADHD focus and executive function so they finally worked for the life I actually live.
+I retrained my ADHD focus and executive function so these systems finally worked for the life I actually live.

-I did not cure ADHD.
+I did not eliminate ADHD.
 I did not become a different person.
 I rewired the way my ADHD brain handles focus, effort, and complexity so that my executive function finally supports the life I want instead of fighting it.
 That is what I now help my clients do with their own ADHD focus and executive function every day.

 What Retraining ADHD, Focus, And Executive Function Looks Like